 This news is certainly significant when we consider that the also-all-electric Ford Mustang Mach-E features a massive 15.5-inch infotainment screen that represents a radical departure from traditional screens.
 Regardless, Ford seems to be taking a bit of an ad-hoc approach to infotainment screens these days, using different sizes and orientations for the 2022 Ford Expedition and Lincoln Navigator, as well as the Chinese and North American Ford Edge, so this could certainly change.

-Regardless of its identical screens, the Ford F-150 Electric will feature some unique design details that differentiate it from ICE-powered F-150s, including its front fenders, frunk, and various other sheet metal components, as well as unique lighting, particularly in the front end, as we can see in Ford’s official teaser of the pickup.
+Regardless of its similar screens, the Ford F-150 Electric will feature some unique design details that differentiate it from ICE-powered F-150s, including its front fenders, frunk, and various other sheet metal components, as well as unique lighting, particularly in the front end, as we can see in Ford’s official teaser of the pickup.
 Regardless, the electric F-150 will still look very much like an F-150.

 We’ve learned several key details about the F-150 in recent months, including the fact that it will utilize its own unique battery chemistry.
 Ford says that the F-150 electric will be more powerful than any F-150 available today and provide commercial and personal customers with the lowest expected lifetime total cost of operation among Ford F-Series trucks.